 A list of required tools can be found here.

 Student Summer Parking

-Students may leave a vehicle parked on campus while on cruise but parking is extremely limited.
+Students may leave a vehicle parked in the designated parking lot designated by Campus Safety on campus while on cruise.
 All vehicles left on campus must be properly inspected and insured.